 Start in an upright kneeling position.
 Rest your hands on your thighs as you open your knees slightly wider than hip-width and bring your big toes to touch.

-Then high forward, lowering your torso between your knees.
+Then reach forward, lowering your torso between your knees.
 Extend your right hand across your body, out in front of your left knee.
 Place your left hand on top of your right hand (palms facing the mat).
-Also referred to as the corner stretch, as you can think of reach your hand towards the corner of your mat.
+Also referred to as the “corner” stretch, as you can think of reaching your hand towards the corner of your mat.

 Sit your hips back, resting your butt on your heels as you reach your right hand as far away from your body as possible.
 Breath and continue to hold this stretch.

-Targets: All the muscle along the sides of your neck, traps and upper shoulders.
+Targets: All the muscles along the sides of your neck, traps and upper shoulders.

 Start in an upright kneeling position, tops of feet flat on the floor, seated on your heels.

-Place your left hand on the top, right side of your head (near your right temple) and gently pull your down guiding your left ear toward your left shoulder.
+Place your left hand on the top, right side of your head (near your right temple).
+Gently pull your head down, guiding your left ear toward your left shoulder.

-Hold this stretch, then gently release this side, and switch sides, performing this same stretch on the right side.
+Hold this stretch, then gently release this side.
+Switch sides, performing this same stretch on the right side.
 Gently pulling your right ear toward your right shoulder.

-Feel the stretch along your neck and shoulders as you create length in your neck the longer you hold the stretch.
+Feel the stretch along your neck and shoulders as you create length in your neck.

-8. Butterfly Stretch with Rounded Back + Flat Back
+Butterfly Stretch With Rounded Back And Flat Back

 Targets: The upper back, shoulders, chest and neck (as well as the inner thighs and hips).